Hall algebras and quantum symmetric pairs II: reflection functors: Symmetries of Hall algebras

 which allows us to carry out computations effectively via quivers.
-Recall $\sqq =\sqrt{q}.$ As the Euler forms match by Lemma \ref{lem:reflection functor preserve bilnear form}, the following proposition follows by Lemma~\ref{lem:Upsilon} (to which we refer for notations).
+Recall $\sqq =\sqrt{q}.$ As the Euler forms are matched by Lemma \ref{lem:reflection functor preserve bilnear form}, the following proposition follows by Lemma~\ref{lem:Upsilon} (to which we refer for notations).

 \begin{theorem} The isomorphism $\Gamma_\ell$ in (\ref{eqn:reflection functor 1}) induces the following isomorphism of $\imath$Hall algebras:

 \end{theorem}